hydro-project/hydroflow/book/example_7_echo_server.md

 ```

 ## protocol.rs
 As a design pattern, it is natural in distributed Hydroflow programs to define various message types in a `protocol.rs` file with structures shared for use by all the Hydroflow logic across roles.
 In this simple example, we define only one message type: `EchoMsg`, and a simple struct with two fields: `payload` and `ts` (timestamp).
 The `payload` field is a string, and the `ts` field is a `DateTime<Utc>`, which is a type from the [`chrono`](https://docs.rs/chrono/latest/chrono/) crate.
-Note the various derived traits on `EchoMsg` -- these are required for structs that we send over the network.
+Note the various derived traits on `EchoMsg`—specifically `Serialize` and `Deserialize`—these are required for structs that we send over the network.

 ```rust,ignore
 #[derive(PartialEq, Clone, Serialize, Deserialize, Debug)]